08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 5. Given two arrays, one which is rotated (either left or right), find the least times of rotations of the un-rotated array to match the rotated one. (gawin mo dito ay compare the newly rotated array each time to the old rotated array, and count the number of times you compared the array to get the two to be equal to each other)
 6. last unique character
 7. check if array is sorted or not
+8. identify which rows are duplicated select id, dense_rank() over() from employee

+9. remove duplicate values
+10.

 # MSCI
 ## Values: